Frequently Asked Questions

 Are gift cards available?

 Yes!
-Gift cards are available for purchase through Square at firearmsafetyteam.com/gift-cards.
-They can be used for any FST service — in-person or online — come in any amount, and never expire.
+Gift cards are available at firearmsafetyteam.com/gift-cards, paid by Square, PayPal, Venmo, or Cash App.
+They can be used for any FST service, in-person or online, come in any amount, and never expire.
 They make a thoughtful gift for anyone who's curious about firearm safety but isn't sure where to start.

 What are good next steps after completing a familiarization session?